Homeschooling in Virginia:

 Download and complete a “Notice of Intent” or write a letter showing how you have complied with the law.
 You will need to choose one of the following options:

 - Attach a copy of a high school diploma or transcript (either yours or your spouse’s)

 - Attach your Virginia teacher certification

 - Provide a program of study or a curriculum that may be delivered through a correspondence course or distance learning program or in any other manner

 (attach an acceptance letter or evidence of payment)

 - Show evidence that you are able to provide an adequate education for your child.

-There are two ways to send the notification:
+There are several ways to send the notification: